fluffynuts/gulp-tasks/README.md

 \*\*\* These tasks attempt to find the highest stable releases of their dependancies (dotcover.exe and nunit-console-{platform}.exe) according to default install paths by default.

 ## Shell tasks
 Shell tasks do nothing out of the box.
 You have to opt into the default behavior or write your own.
 If you think that the default behavior is what you want, create a task which simply depends on the default behavior.
 For example, if you want local tooling and reports out of the box, you could create `local-tasks/use-default-tasks.js` with:
 ```
 const gulp = requireModule("gulp-with-help");
-gulp.task("install-tools", "Install local tools", ["default-tools-installer"]);
 gulp.task("generate-reports", "Generate coverage reports", ["default-report-generator"]);
 ```

-The default behaviors here are left out so as not to interfere with existing users.
+The default behaviors here are left out so as not to interfere with existing users. `install-tools` has been included by default now that I find I need it more often than not.
+Anyone who updates their reference to `gulp-tasks` and sees extra stuff being done should follow the instructions in `install-tools.js`.

 ## Using modules from `gulp-tasks`
 If you want to use any of the modules found under `gulp-tasks/modules`, make use of the